mccoderpy/discord.py-message-components/docs/intro.rst

 Prerequisites
 ---------------

-discord.py-message-components works with Python 3.5.3 or higher.
+discord.py-message-components works with **Python 3.8 or higher**.
 Support for earlier versions of Python is not provided.
 Python 2.7 or lower is not supported.
-Python 3.4 or lower is not supported due to one of the dependencies (:doc:`aiohttp <aio:index>`) not supporting Python 3.4.
+Any version prior to 3.8 will no longer be supported as of **v2.0** due to decisions regarding the quality of our codebase.

 .. _installing: